Łąkie, Gmina Lipnica

 Łąkie is a village in Gmina Lipnica, Bytów County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 12 km south-west of Bytów and 59 km south-west of Gdańsk (capital city of the Pomeranian Voivodeship).

 From 1975 to 1998 the village was in Słupsk Voivodeship.

+Łąkie is located in a rural area characterized by forests and lakes.
+The village is surrounded by several small settlements and belongs to Gmina Lipnica, whose administrative seat is the village of Lipnica, located about 17 km south of Bytów.